exercism/javascript/exercises/transpose/README.md

 $ npm test
 ```

-In the test suite, all tests but the first have been skipped.
+In the test suites all tests but the first have been skipped.

 Once you get a test passing, you can enable the next one by
 changing `xtest` to `test`.

 ## Source